Commerce and Kinship

 Early Commercial Activities

-Seah Eu Chin was unusual among contemporary immigrants to Southeast Asia (known to Chinese as the South Seas, or Nanyang) not only because he was educated and literate, but also in how he financed his voyage.
+Seah Eu Chin was unusual among immigrants to Southeast Asia (known to Chinese as the South Seas, or Nanyang 南洋) of that time, not only because he was educated and literate, but also in how he financed his voyage.
 He set off from Swatow, and worked his way by keeping accounts in the junk that he sailed on, in 1823 or 1824.
 10Charles Burton Buckley, An Anecdotal History of Old Times in Singapore (Singapore: Printed by Fraser & Neave, 1902), vol. 1, 151.
 Lin (“Local Chinese Worthies,” 81) says that he worked as a clerk.
 Most migrants came to work as labourers, and paid for their voyages through systems of credit (precursors to the later “credit ticket” system), incurring debts that they had to work off after arriving at their destinations.
 By paying his way during his voyage, Eu Chin managed to avoid being weighed down by debt and thus had the liberty to venture into business upon arrival.
 He may also have brought some capital with him with that intention from the very beginning.

-At this point, the existing accounts of his life diverge.
-Lim Boon Keng states that the owners of the junk that he traveled on recommended him to other local trading vessels, and for five years he was engaged in the barter trade with surrounding Malay islands, and “visited from time to time practically all the coasts of the Straits of Malacca, the islands of the Rhio Archipelago, and the East coast of the Malay Peninsula as far north as Singgora.”
+At this point, the existing accounts of his life, both dating from about 1900, diverge.
+Lim Boon Keng states that the owners of the junk that he traveled on recommended him to other local trading vessels, and that for five years he was engaged in the barter trade with surrounding Malay islands, and “visited from time to time practically all the coasts of the Straits of Malacca, the islands of the Rhio Archipelago, and the East coast of the Malay Peninsula as far north as Singgora.”
 11Lin, “Local Chinese Worthies,” 81.
 In doing so, he would have built up a knowledge base of the conditions of local trade and other practical business skills.
-Buckley, on the other hand, says that when he reached Singapore in 1823, he took two shares in a boat that rowed and sailed to Klang and elsewhere, for two years.
+Charles Buckley, on the other hand, writes that when he reached Singapore in 1823, he took two shares in a boat that rowed and sailed to Klang and elsewhere, for two years.
 He stayed in Singapore from then on (around 1825) as an agent for the above boat and other boats, basing himself in Kling Street (now Chulia Street) and then Circular Road.
 12Buckley, Anecdotal History, vol.1, 151.
 Lim agrees in this detail, that he started out as a commission agent, trading produce brought in by junks for necessities and provisions needed by their crews, when he was 25, i.e. in 1830.
 He also invested in landed property, which at the time was cheap, leading to considerable gains when it appreciated in value later as the settlement developed and grew in importance.
-The two accounts (Lim’s more romantic, Buckley’s more prosaic) can be reconciled if we surmise that he did settle down as a commission agent but before doing so he traveled in regional trading vessels as a clerk, saving up the money needed to establish himself.
+The two accounts – Lim’s more romantic, Buckley’s more prosaic – can be reconciled if we surmise that he did settle down as a commission agent but before doing so he traveled in regional trading vessels as a clerk, saving up the money needed to establish himself.
 In any case, he was certainly involved in the Johore-Riau regional trade, which had already been flourishing indigenously and with Chinese involvement before Stamford Raffles ever set foot in Singapore.
-The fortuitous circumstance of Eu Chin’s arrival here in the early years of the settlement gave him an advantage over later settlers and merchants because of his head start on securing his business and trade relationships, and in the acquisition of land property both in town and for agricultural use.
+The fortuitous circumstance of Eu Chin’s arrival here in the early years of the settlement gave him an advantage over later settlers and merchants, because of his head start on securing his business and trade relationships, and in the acquisition of land property both in town and for agricultural use.

 In Eu Chin’s early career, he was also a general trader in cotton and tea, which were then costly commodities, 21Lin, “Local Chinese Worthies,” 82. but his reputation and fortune was to be made not on general trade, but on agriculture and the financing of agriculture, especially the cultivation of gambier and pepper.
 Through this enterprise, they became the main crops of cultivation on Singapore Island and later in Southern Johore.
 Eu Chin and his family would come to acquire a high social position in the Chinese community of the time.